Traewelling/traewelling/README.md

 vi .env
 ```

 Please change whatever sounds wrong to you.
-This is also the place to add API keys (e.g. for Twitter).
+This is also the place to add API keys (e.g. for Mastodon).
 While you will not need all of those, you can stumble into weird bugs.

 Then, generate some application keys and migrate the database to the latest level: